 2. Two piles are tested with reagents

-3. One pile is tested with an FT-IR spectrometer
+3. One pile is tested using Alphie, our FT-IR spectrometer

-4. Results are discussed with tailored harm reduction advice
+4. Results are discussed and you're offered tailored harm reduction advice

-Drug checking allows people to make more informed decisions.
-At festivals last year in New Zealand, 20% of samples were not at all what people thought they had.
+Drug checking lets people make a more informed decision.
+At festivals during 2017/2018 in New Zealand, 20% of samples were not what people thought they had.
 A further 11% of samples were adulterated with other psychoactive additives.

-For those that intended to use a substance after discovering it was not what they expected, they often had used the substance it was previously and knew what to expect.
+For those that intended to use a substance despite discovering it was not what they expected, they often had used the substance previously and knew what to expect.
 Even for this group, they commented on being more considered and safer with the substance which included not using other drugs or alcohol at the same time.

 One of the first places to offer drug checking was Austria in 1997.
-Led by the Medical University of Vienna, CheckIt! provided services at festivals.
-Using the highly advanced GCMS a sample gets given a number, is analysed by chemists and then a coloured paper has the results about 30 minutes later which everyone at the event can see.
+Led by the Medical University of Vienna, CheckIt! provide services at festivals.
+Using a highly advanced GCMS, samples are numbered, analysed by chemists and then the results are displayed about 30 minutes later which everyone at the event can see.
 This set the basis for best practice for festival based checking.
-Variations on this service are available in the Netherlands (DIMS), Portugal (ChEcK!N), United Kingdom (The Loop), and Switzerland (SaferParty).
-These are often small services that face similar legal barriers as we face here in New Zealand.
+Variations on this service are available in the Netherlands (DIMS), Portugal (ChEcK!N), United Kingdom (The Loop), and Switzerland (SaferParty) to name a few.
+These are often small services that face similar legal barriers as we face in New Zealand.
 Modes of drug checking can vary:

-Energy Control in Spain checks samples that people post to them.
+Energy Control in Spain checks samples received by post.
 This is distinct from other services because it is not on-site and results are posted online.
-It allows anyone to access the service which can provide a better anonymous picture of the drug market.
+It allows anyone to access the service which may provide a better picture of the drug market.